Why is Mastodon so dominant in the fediverse?

 Power structure is: Capital → Developers → Producers → Users.
 The users become the product, producers become dependent and developers become instruments of extraction.
 It’s an efficient machine – and a socially destructive one.

-The missing model is user empowerment, an uncomfortable truth is that users are rarely genuinely empowered.
+The missing model is basic democracy of user empowerment, an uncomfortable truth in practically all the current mess is that users are rarely genuinely empowered.
 Some partial attempts that worked in the past are early #Indymedia (open publishing + collective moderation.
 Wikipedia (community governance + editable commons), email protocols (user portability, decentralised identity) and RSS/blogosphere era (subscription over algorithm).
 None are perfect – but they shift power closer to participants.

-What we need are non-extractive incentives.
-As good #openweb projects try to do, real grassroots projects empower users AND producers together.
-Not by removing structure, but by distributing power through federation, open standards, collective moderation and visible process.
+What we need more of is non-extractive incentives, as good #openweb projects try to do, real grassroots projects empower users AND producers together.
+Not by removing structure, but by #4opens distributing power through federation, open standards, collective moderation and visible process.

 These are still rare because they are harder to build.
 They require solving social problems, not just technical ones.
 It’s why we keep repeating the same failure, oscillate between two broken patterns of #geekproblem systems → technically elegant, socially inaccessible and #dotcons systems → socially addictive, structurally extractive.
 The problem we now need to compost is that both have produced piles of stinking manure across the tech landscape of the last 20 years.